samheckle/networked-media-sp-26/class-notes/class4/readme.md

 In order to host a website on the droplet, we need to run a web server.
 There are many different flavors of web servers out there, but for this class we are building our own (ish) using NodeJS.
 Node is a Javascript-based environment used for scripting and server-side applications.
 Simply put, it’s the thing (one thing) that allows us to run Javascript outside of the browser.
 We like that, because it means we don’t need to learn a different programming language for the website’s backend: everything can be Javascript.

 In order to start using node, we first need to install it on the droplet.
 You only need to do this step once – after it’s installed, `node` will keep living on your droplet until you manually remove it.
-Run the following two commands:
+Run the following two commands (make sure you are in your droplet!
+The terminal prompt should look like `root@sam-networked-media # `.
+If it doesn't have `root` in the prompt, you need to do the `ssh` command from above.

 ```bash
 sudo apt-get update